 "The renovation of a series of guest rooms with a given size and structure involved a re-examination of the definition of luxury," said Morphosis, which was founded in 1972 by Mayne, who received the Pritzker Prize in 2005.
 The firm has offices in Los Angeles and New York.

 "We turned to the reduction and refinement of elements – focusing on scale, colour, tactility, unexpected form and connections to the natural context."

 Every aspect of the room – from the lighting to the wash basin – were custom designed and fabricated.

 The designs were heavily influenced by the surrounding terrain.

 In the stone-themed rooms, the grey walls and floors are wrapped in local stone, which varies in colour, cut and texture.
 Oak panels in the wood-themed rooms were made of trees harvested from the nearby Graubünden forests.

 "Wrapping visitors in locally sourced natural materials, the rooms draw inspiration from the incredible mass of alpine rock, earth and greenery of the surrounding Valser Valley," the team said.

 A simple white bed, an elongated black headboard and a black storage unit were placed in each unit.
 A large sliding glass door opens onto a terrace, providing a strong connection to the outdoors.

-At the heart of each room is an illuminated shower made from cold-formed, cast glass, which was designed by Morphosis and fabricated by the Barcelona company Cricursa.
+At the heart of each room is an illuminated shower made from hot-bent glass, which was designed by Morphosis and fabricated by the Barcelona company Cricursa.
 White or yellow dots embedded in the glass provide a sense of privacy.

 The shower is meant to serve "as an abstract sculptural object that stands in glowing contrast to the room’s natural surfaces".